lucylow/Covid_Control/README.md

 Teams who submit and use additional data, intervention plans (such as vaccination policies and treatments), or otherwise find innovative ways to extend the scope of the challenge will be ranked highly;

+ create
+new solutions that may have never existed before.

 - How long does someone with COVID-19 typically stay on a ventilator?
 Some people may need to be on a ventilator for a few hours, while others may require one, two, or three weeks.
 If a person needs to be on a ventilator for a longer period of time, a tracheostomy may be required.
 During this procedure, a surgeon makes a hole in the front of the neck and inserts a tube into the trachea.